 This motorcycle is equipped with a constant-mesh 3-speed transmission.
-The shift pedal is located on the left side of the engine.
+The shift pedal is located on the left side of the motorcycle.
 Neutral is at the bottom position.
-1. Brake lever

 The brake lever is located at the right handlebar grip.
 To apply the front brake, pull the lever toward the handlebar grip.

 1. Brake pedal